 “You can’t claim the defense when it’s clear there wasn’t a threat to your life or safety,” said State Representative Matt Windschitl, a Republican from Missouri Valley and the lead sponsor of “stand your ground” in Iowa.

 Yet a persistent problem with the law is that one’s definition of “reasonable” is relative.
 Evidence suggests that there is a correlation between “stand your ground” and increased homicide rates, and that the law disproportionately protects people who shoot minorities.
-A 2013 study released by the Urban Institute revealed that in “stand your ground” cases, when the assailant is white and the victim is black, homicides are 281 percent more likely to be ruled justified than if the roles were reversed.
+A 2013 study released by the Urban Institute revealed that in “stand your ground” states, when the assailant is white and the victim is black, homicides are 281 percent more likely to be ruled justified than if the assailant is white and the victim is white.
 Two years later, the American Bar Association published an authoritative report recommending that states repeal the statute because of its “implicit racial bias.”

 “If you’re white and not learning the value of minorities, then you’re reacting to your own narrow frame of reference, which is usually soundbites on TV about criminals and drug dealers,” said State Representative Ako Abdul-Samad, a Democrat from Des Moines and one of the black lawmakers who opposed the self-defense law.
 “If that’s all you have to go on, you will react with fear.”